 Deploy and configure AD FS

-To configure AD FS as a stand-alone federation server for Microsoft Dynamics CRM Server claims authentication, do the following:
+To configure AD FS as a stand-alone federation server for Microsoft Dynamics 365 Server claims authentication, do the following:

 Open the Windows Server 2012 R2 Add Roles and Features Wizard and add the Active Directory Federation Services server role.

 Proceed through the wizard.
 Click Configure the federation service on this server.

 On the Welcome page in the Active Directory Federation Services Configuration Wizard, choose an option for a federation server, and then click Next.

 Proceed through the wizard.
 On the Specify Service Properties page, select your TLS/SSL certificate, enter a Federation Service Name, and then enter a Federation Service Display Name.